Ultimate USA Gambling Facts & Revenue 2023

 - Horse Racing: Horse racing has been legal in many US states for generations because betting on horses is considered a less dangerous form of gambling — and one wealthier Americans enjoy.
 Horse racing, harness racing, and greyhound racing involve pari-mutuel wagering, in which one bettor’s win means other bettors lose.
 The horse bettor competes against other bettors and not the racebook, though the bookmaker sets the odds based on betting volume for each horse.
 Off-track betting facilities now exist, with simulcast horse races and betting on historical horse races.
 Because the horse betting industry has struggled, many states now allow slot machine gambling at horse tracks.

-- Online Casinos: Online casinos, poker sites, and sportsbooks were a huge industry in the USA until 2006 when the US Congress passed the Unlawful Internet Gambling Enforcement Act.
+- Online Casinos: Online casinos and poker sites were a huge industry in the USA until 2006 when the US Congress passed the Unlawful Internet Gambling Enforcement Act.
 The UIGEA banned all forms of Internet gambling which were banned for interstate telephone lines under the 1961 Wire Act.
 From 2007 to 2011, this meant casino sites, online cardrooms, and bookmaker sites.
 A 2011 US Department of Justice opinion reversed the DOJ’s stance on online casinos and poker sites, so four US states now have legal online casinos and poker sites: New Jersey, Delaware, Nevada, and Pennsylvania.
 New York, California, and others might follow suit eventually.
+It is estimated that between 65% to 85% of casino revenue in the US comes from real money slots.